Chat with us, powered by LiveChat ;

 Note:

-The processes and requirements can be complex and are subject to change, so checking with official U.S. government sources, such as the Department of State or U.S. Citizenship and Immigration Services (USCIS), is advisable for the most accurate and updated information.
+The processes and requirements can be complex and are subject to change, including potential travel restrictions imposed by the government of Puerto Rico or U.S. federal authorities.
+It's advisable to check with official U.S. government sources, such as the Department of State or U.S. Citizenship and Immigration Services (USCIS), for the most accurate and updated information.

 The Path to Bona Fide Residency